 There are three options for renewing items.
 For on-line renewals, items must be renewed before their due date or an on-line renewal will not work.

 Library staff are available to assist you with information needs.
-Specialized reference assistance and information literacy training is available M-F from 8:00 am to 4:00 pm, and from 7pm-11pm on Monday, Tuesday, and Thursday.
+Specialized reference assistance and information literacy training is available M-F from 8:00 am to 4:00 pm.
+Faculty may fill out our form to request an information literacy session for their class.
 Meet our staff!